QuantEcon/lecture-python-intro/linear_algebra.md

 Notice that we get the same solutions as above.

-NOTE Use both inv and solve, check that they give the same result, mention that we discuss this again below.
+NOTE Use inv first and then solve, check that they give the same result, mention that we discuss this again below.

 ### More Goods